Backpacker party culture: Love partying? is part 5 of forever roaming the world’s traveling realities series.

 In all honesty, I dove straight into the backpacker party culture from the get go; literally my first day of backpacking way back in 2010.
 Although I have grown out of it to a certain extent, I do still love a good party and I do get fucked up no matter where in the world I am – It’s just less common than it used to be.
 You know, traveling may keep me young, but those hangovers get they let me know I’m not spring chicken anymore.

 Over the years, I’ve been there, done that, got the Tshirt.
 I’ve made the phrase ‘Just one more’ my own, I’ve partied with the best of them from Sydney, to la Paz.
-I’d be lying if I said partying hasn’t paid a prominent part of my backpacking life.
+I’d be lying if I said partying hasn’t paid a prominent part of my backpacking life & I know all too well why backpackers like to party.

 Why backpackers like to party so much

 Of course near enough everybody who leaves home to backpack around the world, to a certain country or region does it for the experience.
 To experience something new, new cultures, a lifestyle or environments, to see and do things they’ve dreamt about.
-But for a lot of young backpackers It’s an excuse.
+But for a lot of young backpackers It’s the freedom and It’s an excuse.

-An excuse not to dive into their adult lives, it’s an extension of their college or University life.
-For some who didn’t go college or university, backpacking is their version of that college life.
-And for others they just like to experience it all, have fun and party.
+An excuse not to dive into their adult lives, backpacking can be a extension of their college or University life.
+For many of us who didn’t go college or university, backpacking is our version of that college life.
+And for others they just like to experience it all, have fun and that’s why many backpackers like to party.

-Also the freedom plays a big part too, for some it’s the first time they’re away from their parents, or away from their normal everyday lives and just let loose.
+Also the freedom plays a big part too, for some it’s the first time they’re away from their parents, or away from their normal everyday lives, rules and regulations so they just let loose.
 Yes some take it further than others but they’re just having fun doing what they want to.

 Sometimes backpackers like to party without having an reason, especially those that just wanna have some fun – Young and older!